huyrocks123/threat-hunting-scenario-anydesk/README.md

 ### 1. Detected download of the AnyDesk installer

 Used the DeviceFileEvents table to search for instances where a file with the name AnyDesk was downloaded or interacted with.
-A file named `AnyDesk.exe` was downloaded to the Downloads folder and renamed at 2025-05-10T14:43:13.6193179Z.
-The same file was deleted at 2025-05-10T14:43:23.1536209Z.
+A file named `AnyDesk.lnk` was downloaded to the Downloads folder at 2025-05-10T14:50:08.8422854Z.
+The `AnyDesk.exe` file was deleted at 2025-05-10T14:43:23.1536209Z.

 **Query used to locate events:**